(A) For purposes of this rule, all

 manufacturing process involves printing, the taxability of the tangible

-personal property primarily devoted to the printing operation shall be
+personal property primarily devoted to the printing operation will be

 determined pursuant to division (B)(42)(f) of section 5739.02 of the Revised